vital pulp therapy in veterinary dentistry

-Vital pulp therapy (VPT) has been practiced for a long time, and is a very common procedure in pediatric human dentistry for fractured deciduous (baby) teeth.
-It can also be used in veterinary dentistry.
+Vital pulp therapy (VPT) has been practiced for a long time, and is a very common procedure in pediatric human dentistry for fractured deciduous (baby) teeth, but did you know it can also be used in veterinary dentistry?

 Teeth are roughly made up of three layers: enamel, dentin, and pulp.
 The innermost layer is the endodontic system, or pulp.
 It contains the nerves, blood vessels, and connective tissue which supply and nourish the tooth during life.